2020 Lithuanian parliamentary election: Background

 The 2016 election was a surprise landslide victory for the Lithuanian Farmers and Greens Union (LVŽS), which won 54 seats, including half of the single-member constituencies.
 The Skvernelis Cabinet took office with the support of LVŽS and Social Democratic Party of Lithuania (LSDP).
 The latter party split in 2017 due to disagreement about government participation, with some of its MPs forming the Social Democratic Labour Party of Lithuania (LSDDP) with members of the Labour Party.
 Lacking support in Parliament, the government passed a cooperation agreement with Order and Justice (TT) in 2018.
-After the 2019 presidential election, the Order and Justice and the Electoral Action of Poles in Lithuania – Christian Families Alliance joined a coalition.
-Later the same year, the Order and Justice was expelled from a coalition.
+After the 2019 presidential election, Order and Justice and the Electoral Action of Poles in Lithuania – Christian Families Alliance joined a coalition.
+Later the same year, Order and Justice were expelled from the coalition.

 A proposal to reduce the size of the Seimas from 141 to 121 seats failed following a referendum held in May 2019.
 In the same year, Ramūnas Karbauskis and Naglis Puteikis proposed bill, which reduced electoral threshold from 5% to 3%, but due to President of the Republic of Lithuania veto, this proposal was not implemented.

 In 2020, single-member constituencies were redrawn: one constituency was added in Vilnius, one constituency was removed in Kaunas, new worldwide constituency was established and constituencies in rural areas were enlarged.